luismsgomes/croatian_stemmer/README.md

 - program reads tokenized sentences from stdin and writes stemmed sentences to stdout (line-buffered)

-The remainder of this file is adapted from [the webpage where the original code is available](http://nlp.ffzg.hr/resources/tools/stemmer-for-croatian/):
+The following text has been adapted from [the webpage where the original code is available](http://nlp.ffzg.hr/resources/tools/stemmer-for-croatian/):

 Ivan Pandžić and Nikola Ljubešić have created this simple rule-based stemmer for Croatian which they published under the GNU Lesser General Public License.